literalice/terraform-aws-openshift/README.md

 ### Public DNS setting

-You need to set up the domain names for install and access the cluster.
+If you want to use your named domain, you need to set up the domain names for install and access the cluster.
+If not, xx.xx.xx.xx.nip.io address is used.

 `make dns-nameservers`